ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 You only get that experience in a real interview.
 And only real interviews teach you how to deal with it.
 The first interview will kick your ass.
 So will the second.
 But once you get a few under your belt you'll get used to the adrenaline rush.
 Perhaps enjoy it even.
 You'll become a bullfighter, confidently facing down the charging bull.
 That’s how you get over the fear.

-You may even discover these practice interviews are much easier!
+You may even find that these practice interviews are much easier!
 When the stakes are low that lion doesn't look so fierce.
 I've found that I perform the best in the interviews where I don't care about the outcome.
 I'm much more relaxed and at ease.
 I can think faster, my brain reaches out to more possibilities.
 Now, even in important interviews I try to convince myself that I don't really care.
 That mindset shift is only possible because I got to experience it in the low stakes games first.

 **Learn to answer the more ambiguous questions**